sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 1) min-links  - minimum number of links required to bring up the portchannel
 2) fallback - true/false.
 LACP fallback feature can be enabled / disabled.
 When it is set to true, only one member port will be selected as active per portchannel during fallback mode.
 Refer https://github.com/Azure/SONiC/blob/master/doc/lag/LACP%20Fallback%20Feature%20for%20SONiC_v0.5.md for more details about fallback feature.

+A port channel can be deleted only if it does not have any members or the members are already deleted.
+When a user tries to delete a port channel and the port channel still has one or more members that exist, the deletion of port channel is blocked.

 - Usage:
   ```
   config portchannel (add | del) <portchannel_name> [min-links <num_min_links>] [fallback (true | false)]